 André-Anne Côté is a culturally French-Canadian Chinese adoptee who was raised in Quebec, Canada.
 In addition to a B.S. in Anthropology from Laval University, she holds a Master’s in International Relations from Peking University.
 Her thesis examines the return of Sino-Canadian adoptees to their homeland.
 Her writing has been published in NüStories, Inkstone and other more.
 Find her on Twitter and Instagram.

 Annabelle Jarrett is completing a MSc in International Affairs in London.
 Having previously lived, studied and worked in Beijing, she is interested in the intersection of women’s issues and contemporary China.
 She enjoys writing on these topics, as well as tracking broader sociopolitical currents.
 Follow her on Instagram.

-Jessie Lau is a journalist and artist from Hong Kong covering identity, human rights and politics, with a focus on China and other parts of Asia.
+Jessie Lau is a journalist, researcher and artist from Hong Kong covering identity, human rights and politics, with a focus on China and other parts of Asia.
 Her work has been published by Foreign Policy, The Nation and The Economist, among others.
-She serves as Board Member and Online Editor-in-Chief at NüVoices, and was formerly a reporter with the South China Morning Post.
+She serves as Board Member and Online Editor-in-Chief at NüVoices, and was formerly a news reporter with the South China Morning Post.
 Website: www.laujessie.com.
 Twitter: @_laujessie